Discovering features in gravitational-wave data through detector characterization, citizen science and machine learning: Results

 To check the consistency of the Crown and Fast Scattering labels, we reclassified the glitches labelled as Fast Scattering with the Volunteer model and glitches labelled as Crown with the Expert model.
 This comparison is shown in Figure~\ref{fig:vol_comparison}.
 The Expert model classifies almost all ($>99\%$) the Crown glitches as Fast Scattering.
 The Volunteer model classifies the majority ($\sim85\%$) of Fast Scattering glitches as Crown, but also classifies a significant minority ($\sim14\%$) as Slow Scattering.
 We inspected the spectrograms of a sample of these glitches labelled as Slow Scattering and confirmed they belong to the Fast Scattering/Crown category.
 This confusion originates from the features common to Fast Scattering/Crown and Slow Scattering which can make it hard for the CNN to distinguish them.
 It was this similarity which led to many of the Fast Scattering/Crown glitches being classified as Slow Scattering using the old model.
 Overall, both models do primarily identify the same types of glitch.

 The differences between the Expert and Volunteer models can be explained due to the differences in the training sets.
 Figure~\ref{fig:vol_compSNR} shows the classification of Fast Scattering glitches by the Volunteer model with different SNR thresholds.
 The fraction labelled as Slow Scattering increases with SNR.
-The Volunteer classifies few high-SNR glitches as Crown.
-While the Expert training set contains $400$ Fast Scattering examples randomly selected from the O3 data between 1 February 2020 and 1 March 2020, the majority of the Volunteer training set comes from the Engineering Run (ER14) during March 2019, just before the beginning of O3 in April 2019.
+The Volunteer model classifies few high-SNR glitches as Crown.
+While the Expert training set contains $400$ Fast Scattering examples randomly selected from the O3 data between 1 February 2020 and 1 March 2020, the majority of the Volunteer training set ($221/265$) comes from the Engineering Run (ER14) during March 2019, just before the beginning of O3 in April 2019.
+Glitches from ER14 were uploaded to Zooniverse before those from O3, and so the first examples of Fast Scattering/Crown seen by volunteers were from this period.
 We do not expect the behavior or the morphology of noise to change significantly from ER14 to O3, but we do find that there is a difference in the SNR of Fast Scattering/Crown glitches, mirroring the two training sets.
+The variation in Fast Scattering/Crown properties between ER14 and O3, while small, shows the importance of verifying if changes in the detectors have affected the form of glitches in the data.

 Figure~\ref{fig:density_volexp} shows the SNR probability density of the Fast Scattering and Crown training data.
 The Fast Scattering training set covers a broader range of SNR values, with a symmetric $90\%$ range of $8.6$--$23.1$.
 In comparison, the Crown training data has a narrower SNR distribution with a $90\%$ range of $7.6$--$12.2$.
-The Expert training set covers a larger range of SNR values and this difference explains the disparity between the Expert and Volunteer model evident in Figure~\ref{fig:vol_comparison} and Figure~\ref{fig:vol_compSNR}.
+The Expert training set covers a larger range of SNR values, and this difference explains the disparity between the Expert and Volunteer model evident in Figure~\ref{fig:vol_comparison} and Figure~\ref{fig:vol_compSNR}.

+The LIGO sites have a network of sensors to record their surrounding environments~\cite{TheLIGOScientific:2016zmo,Nguyen:2021ybi}.
+Ground motion (along the $X$, $Y$ and $Z$ directions) is measured by reference seismometers located at the two end stations and at the corner station of the LIGO interferometer~\cite{TheLIGOScientific:2014jea,Nguyen:2021ybi}.
+The output from these seismometers is then bandpassed into multiple frequency bands between $0.03~\mathrm{Hz}$ and $30~\mathrm{Hz}$.